redpanda-data/connect/website/docs/components/processors/hash_sample.md

 </TabItem>
 </Tabs>

+Retains a percentage of message batches deterministically by hashing selected messages and checking the hash against a valid range, dropping all others.

 For example, setting `retain_min` to `0.0` and `remain_max` to `50.0`
 results in dropping half of the input stream, and setting `retain_min`